DFE-Digital/increasing-internet-access-design-history/app/posts/2020-07-22-networks-not-in-the-pilot.md

   items: [{
       text: "Check your answers messaging",
       img: { src: "01-check-your-answers.png" },
+      caption: "
+* Append 'not on service yet' to the end of the network name in summary list
-      caption: "Append 'if they join the service' to the end of the check your answers message" }, {
+* Append 'only if they join the service' to the end of the check your answers message "
+    }, {
       text: "Unavailable status",
       img: { src: "02-unavailable-status.png" },